A flexible Bayesian framework to estimate age- and cause-specific child mortality over time from sample registration data: Statistical framework

-The multiple-Poisson likelihood in (\ref{eq:fulllike}) is equivalent to a model in which the all-cause death counts and person-years have a Poisson distribution and the cause-specific counts conditional on the total death counts have a multinomial distribution.
+The product of Poisson likelihoods in (\ref{eq:fulllike}) is equivalent to a model in which the all-cause death counts and person-years have a Poisson distribution and the cause-specific counts conditional on the total death counts have a multinomial distribution.
 This equivalency of likelihoods is detailed in \cite{lee2017poisson} and is commonly exploited in modeling multinomial count data.
-This gives rise to a specific multistage modeling specification: estimate all-cause mortality rates using a Poisson distribution and estimate CSMFs conditional on the all-cause death counts using a multinomial distribution.
+This gives rise to a specific multistage modeling specification: First estimate all-cause mortality rates using a Poisson distribution, and then estimate CSMFs conditional on the all-cause death counts using a multinomial distribution.
+We show the consistency of this two-stage model via simulation in the supplementary material.
 However, none of the multistage modeling approaches detailed in Section \ref{intro} specify this consistent two-stage likelihood.

-Statistical modeling based on our framework provides the flexibility to choose a model for the CSMRs that is driven by the study-specific context.
+Statistical modeling based on our framework provides the flexibility to choose a model that is driven by the study-specific context.
 It is natural to work with loglinear hazard models due to the constraint that mortality rates must be positive.
-Then, given a vector of parameters $\bm\eta$, we can define a model as $\log(\lambda_{hkc}) = f_{hkc}(\bm\eta)$.
-Using our proposed modeling framework, one can specify functional forms that contain fixed and random effects \citep{breslow1993approximate}, use copula functions \citep{smith2012estimation}, or any number of other methods.
-This flexibility is critical to account for the main drivers of mortality, but it also begets the need for careful model validation and comparison.
-We will discuss choosing a functional form, checking model adequacy, and comparing models when we engage with the MCHSS data in Section \ref{china}.
+Then, given a vector of parameters $\bm\eta$, we can construct a model as $\log(\lambda_{hkc}) = f_{hkc}(\bm\eta)$.